7 Smart Ways to Use Your Tax Refund

 6. Invest it

-Micro investing platforms and discount brokerages make it easy to get started.
-Often, you only need a few bucks to dip your toes.
+Micro-investing platforms and discount brokerages make it easy to get started.
+Often, you only need a few dollars to begin investing.
 If you're new to the world of investing, it's a good idea to consult with a financial advisor before getting started.

 7. Cover future tax expenses

-We know it's not the most exciting way to use a tax refund.
-But if you're a gig economy worker or have various side hustles, and expect to owe taxes for 2023, you can choose to roll over your refund into a savings account to pay for future tax liabilities, points out Swyter.
+If you're a gig economy worker or have various side hustles, and expect to owe taxes for the current year, you can choose to roll over your refund into a savings account to pay for future tax liabilities.

 About the author